pharo-project/pharo-changelogs/Pharo110ChangeLogs.md

 - Slots now allow more complex Slot definitions (cascade).
 - Compiler support for full blocks without outer context.
 - We have enabled optionInlineTimesRepeat and optionInlineRepeat by default.
-- Adding an API in OCBytecodeToASTCache, RBMethodNode and RBBlockNode to map AST nodes to a pc range.
+- Adding an API in OCBytecodeToASTCache, RBMethodNode and RBBlockNode to map AST nodes to a PC range.
 - Add a "parse plugin" mechanism to OpalCompiler.
 - Improve faulty parsing.
 - A Lots of bug fixes and cleanups.